Hazel Irvine: Broadcasting career

 At the Sydney 2000 Summer Olympics, Irvine fronted overnight action for the BBC.
 For the Salt Lake City 2002 Olympics, Irvine was a lead presenter for the BBC's coverage.
 At the Athens 2004 Games, Irvine hosted Olympics Grandstand with Steve Cram, the BBC's morning coverage of the games.
 In Turin in 2006, she was one of three lead presenters of coverage alongside Sue Barker and Clare Balding.
 In August 2008, Irvine presented Olympic Breakfast with Adrian Chiles as well as being one of the commentators for the opening and closing ceremonies of the 2008 Olympics in Beijing.
 She reprised these roles for the 2012 Games in London, this time presenting Olympic Breakfast with Bill Turnbull, as well as leading further coverage throughout the morning and afternoon.
 Irvine once again lead coverage of the Sochi 2014 Winter Games.
-At the Rio 2016 Games, Irvine once again provided commentary for the Opening and Closing ceremonies, as well as anchoring coverage of the early action of the day, broadcasting in the afternoons.
+At the Rio 2016 Games, Irvine once again provided commentary for the opening and closing ceremonies, as well as anchoring coverage of the early action of the day, broadcasting in the afternoons.
 In 2018, Irvine once again lead coverage from Pyeongchang.
-For the delayed Tokyo 2020 Games, Irvine again commentated on the Ceremonies, as well as leading coverage with Gabby Logan of the day's later action, broadcasting through the morning and afternoon.
+For the delayed Tokyo 2020 Games, Irvine again commentated on the ceremonies, as well as leading coverage with Gabby Logan of the day's later action, broadcasting through the morning and afternoon.
 At the Beijing 2022 Games, Irvine anchored coverage of the evening action, broadcasting through the morning.
 For Paris 2024, Irvine presented coverage of the afternoon action live from Paris.
+At Milano Cortina 2026, Irvine once again commentated on the ceremonies, this time alongside John Hunt, as well as presenting the morning action each day.

 Irvine presented coverage of the Manchester 2002 Commonwealth Games for the BBC.
 For the Melbourne 2006 Games, Irvine was a main presenter of the BBC's coverage once again.
 This was a role she returned to for the Delhi 2010 Games.
-For the Glasgow 2014 Games, Irvine once again lead coverage, as well as commentating on the Opening Ceremony.
+For the Glasgow 2014 Games, Irvine once again lead coverage, as well as commentating on the opening ceremony.
 For the Gold Coast 2018 Games, Irvine was one of two BBC presenters anchoring coverage live from Australia.
 At the Birmingham 2022 Commonwealth Games, Irvine fronted the afternoon coverage of events.